 Staff Attorney (Domestic Violence Advocacy Project)

-The DVAP Staff Attorney will provide holistic and trauma-informed representation to victims/survivors of domestic violence, sexual assault, and stalking who have low income.
-Representation focuses civil protective orders and divorce and parenting matters, with occasional work on other civil legal needs experienced by victims and survivors.
-The DVAP Staff Attorney will also be responsible community engagement and education in the North Country region, including building partnerships with local police departments, courts, crisis centers, and culturally specific community groups.
-Travel within the state and to national conferences will be necessary.
+The DVAP Staff Attorney will provide holistic and trauma-informed representation to victims/survivors of domestic violence, sexual assault, and stalking who have low income, including significant work with immigrant and refugee victims/survivors.
+Representation focuses on civil protective orders and divorce and parenting matters, with occasional work on other civil legal needs experienced by victims and survivors.
+The DVAP Staff Attorney will also be responsible for community engagement and education, including building partnerships with culturally specific community groups, crisis center, courts, and police departments.

 NHLA is an Equal Opportunity Employer.
 We are committed to building a diverse staff that reflects the communities of low-income and older (age 60 plus) people NHLA works alongside, and we value equity and inclusion in our workplace.
 NHLA actively seeks applications from Black people, Indigenous people, people of color, people of diverse national origin, the LGBTQ community, people with disabilities, older adults, veterans, people who have lived experience with poverty, and other people belonging to communities that have historically experienced injustice.

-- Advise and represent victim/survivor clients in civil protective order cases, divorce and parenting cases, and occasionally in other case types, with an emphasis on working with North Country clients;
+- Advise and represent victim/survivor clients in civil protective order cases, divorce and parenting cases, and occasionally in other case types;

-- Implement NHLA’s holistic, client-centered approach to civil legal aid, including: provide trauma-informed representation (training is provided); and provide culturally-competent representation (training is provided);
+- Implement NHLA’s holistic, client-centered approach to civil legal aid, including providing trauma-informed representation (training is provided) and providing culturally-competent representation (training is provided);

-- Engage with community organizations, including presenting community education programs;
+- Engage with allied community organizations, including presenting community education programs;

-- Participate as an active member of NHLA’s Berlin office including a mix of remote work and on-site work in Berlin.
+- Participate as an active member of the staff member’s assigned office, including a mix of remote work and on-site work.

 Qualifications and Competencies: